kraibse/obsidian-table-sorting/README.md

 # Obsidian Table Sorting Plugin

-A plugin for the [Obsidian](https://obsidian.md) note-taking app that allows you to sort the rows of your tables by clicking on the `thead` elements.
+This essential plugin will finally allow you to organize your tables non-destructively right within Obsidian.
+Sorting by multiple columns is supported!

 # Features

+Whatever sort mode you choose, the markdown sourcecode will not be touched.
+Instead the sorting all happens visually.
+Rightly restore the original order by cycling through the modes.

 ## Sorting a single column
 <div align="center">